-- easy to understand and interpret, not requiring an organisational psychologist’s input;
+- Interpretable: Easy to understand and interpret, not requiring an organisational psychologist’s input;

-- user-friendly (ie. intuitive, no training required, readily plugging into the capabilities that an organisation needs; and
+- Intuitive: User-friendly (ie. intuitive, no training required, readily plugging into the capabilities that an organisation needs; and

 As yet, very few online platforms have the capacity to evaluate candidates’ aptitude quotients against the frameworks currently in use.
 However, by leveraging governments’ capability groupings, there is now commercially-available technology that delves more deeply into what a person can offer, identifying their true “fit” within an organisation.
 These capability frameworks objectively measure a person’s potential beyond the position advertised and are proving a valuable stimulus to employee motivation and direction.
 Moreover, a software’s broader range of articulated capabilities can still align with an organisation’s values.
 Best of all, it prepares staff for the vagaries of career life during periods of considerable transformation.